 “I hate running”, a t-shirt boldly stated at kilometer 40.6.
 Hysterically I shouted: “Me too!” and almost bumped into a runner who had started walking.
 I veered to the left to avoid the weakling walker and realized that I had lost count.
 Frustrated, […]

 The lead-up While stuffing myself with lemon meringue tart, trifle and pavlova around Christmas, I read Tim Noakes’ Real Meal revolution book and become reconvinced that low-carb eating is the way to go in 2018.
 The main course My brother has been keen to explore […]

 Before we reach February and everyone starts to forget that new year’s resolutions are ‘a thing’, I thought I should hurry up and post a belated 2017 retrospective.
-Last year has been the most turbulent running year yet.
-2017 had fantastic highlights interrupted by […]

 Last Saturday I nervously made my debut to multi-sport competition.
 I took part in the Run-Bike-Run at the Ouderkerkerplas in Amsterdam.
 This race has a triathlon and a duathlon, and while the triathlon has many participants in different start waves, the run bike […]

 Welcome back to the fortnightly instalment of our weekly segment: “Quote of the week”.

 That’s right: Like with running, pacing blog posts seems to be surprisingly hard.

 It feels good pushing yourself too hard from the start and knowing after the race that you absolutely gave it everything.
 It’s great to turn down the last stretch knowing that you went so hard that you can just barely hang on till you cross the line.

 On the other hand, you could start steady, go for the negative split and finish with a little sprint across the line: Nothing beats the feeling of knowing that your pacing-strategy worked out and you have just enough in the tank for a little kick at the end.